Faerûn: Middle lands

 With the exception of the Shining Plains, the interior lands of Faerûn lie along the irregular coastline of the western Sea of Fallen Stars.
 In the north the Dragonmere arm of the sea extends far to the west, ending close to the Western Heartlands.
 To the south, the Vilhon Reach forms a second arm leading to the southwest.
-The notable areas within this region include Chondath, Cormyr, the Dragon Coast, Hlondeth, the Pirate Isles, Sembia, Sespech, Turmish, and the Shining Plains.
+The notable areas within this region include Chondath, Cormyr, the Dragon Coast, Hlondeth, the Pirate Isles and Prespur, Sembia (and its largest city of Selgaunt), Sespech, Turmish, and the Shining Plains.

 Along the eastern expanses of the Sea of Fallen Stars, the water forms a long arm that travels to the east before turning south to become the Alamber Sea.
 The northern nations of this mysterious area are termed the "Unapproachable East" and the southern nations the "Old Empires" in campaign setting publications.
-This region includes the nations of Aglarond, Altumbel, Mulhorand, Murghôm, Thay and Unther.
+This region includes the nations of Aglarond, Ashanath, Altumbel, Mulhorand, Murghôm, Thay and Unther.
 Chondalwood is a long, forested region to the south of Chondath and Chessenta.
 Thay is a magocracy ruled by the Red Wizards which was described in the 1988 publication FR6: Dreams of the Red Wizards.
 The nation has made multiple attempts to invade neighboring countries and following a civil war, the lich Szass Tam became Thay's leader.
 Shannon Appelcline, author of Designers & Dragons, highlighted that "Thay doesn't have an obvious real-world derivation like some of the Realms.
 The wizards rebelled from the Egyptian-based Mulhorand, while their occupied land is somewhat reminiscent of India.
 However the best parallel to Thay may actually be Stygia, an evil land from Robert E. Howard's Conan stories".

+Tharsult is an island of unscrupulous traders in the Shining Sea.